Raíz

 Information Architecture

-I structured Raíz around a dual-sided marketplace serving distinct user needs: consumers prioritize discovery and convenience; farmers prioritize simplified order management.
+I structured Raíz as a dual-sided marketplace serving distinct user needs through separate optimized interfaces.
+Consumers prioritize discovery and convenience.
+Farmers prioritize simplified order management without overwhelming complexity.

-I structured Raíz around a dual-sided marketplace serving distinct user needs: consumers prioritize discovery and convenience; farmers prioritize simplified order management.
+I structured Raíz as a dual-sided marketplace serving distinct user needs through separate optimized interfaces.
+Consumers prioritize discovery and convenience.
+Farmers prioritize simplified order management without overwhelming complexity.

 Visual Design System

 Raíz needed to feel alive and natural—celebrating agricultural abundance without appearing rustic or dated.
-The brand bridges traditional food culture with modern convenience.
+The brand bridges traditional food culture with modern convenience, making local food feel both authentic and accessible.

 High Fidelity Designs